 Why You Should Make Pickled Cucumbers and Myoga

 - For home gardeners, cucumbers are easy to grow and come in abundance.
 It’s a brilliant solution for preserving your summer harvest.

-- Cucumbers are economical, even when you have to purchase from the store.
+- Cucumbers are economical, even when you have to purchase them from the store.

 - Use simple ingredients, totally customizable.

 - Super quick to prepare!

 - Who can resist this healthy, refreshing, crunchy dish?!

 Japanese pickles are a bit different from Western pickles.
 In Japan, we make a lot of Asazuke (浅漬け), which can translate into “quick pickles” in English.
 These pickles are not intended to keep for a long time but rather for casual eating over the course of a couple of days or so.

 Vegetables are “pickled” or dressed in the pickling solution for a few hours.
 Some tender vegetables can be ready to serve as early as 30 minutes of pickling time.

 The best part is that the taste of the pickling solution is not too sour or salty like Western pickles or traditional Japanese pickles (Tsukemono).
 Asazuke is very much like a jazzed-up version of a salad.
 They have the right amount of tang yet still taste amazingly fresh and crunchy.